 Civita, a compact well-preserved village, is also a real delight to discover.
 The main square, Piazza Municipio, is flanked by stone houses and a few elegant palazzos and, on your right as you enter the square, the Etnico Arbëresch Museum (Ethnic Museum of Albanian Culture).

 The 17th century Chiesa di Santa Maria Assunta with its splendid gold mosaics and icons is also worth a look, as is Ponte del Diavolo (the Devil’s Bridge), just outside of the village.
 If you miss the sign, ask the locals to steer you in the right direction.

-On edge of Pollino National Park, and 12kms from Castrovillari, Civita is ideally located for exploring the national park, and when we last visited they were planting the seeds for the development of a small agritourismo industry.
-A number of Bed and Breakfasts were opening in Civita’s atmospheric centro storico and scattered around the surrounding valley when we were there.
+On edge of Pollino National Park, and 12kms from Castrovillari, Civita is ideally located for exploring the national park, and when we last visited they were planting the seeds for the development of a small agritourismo industry (tourism centred on agriculture).
+A number of Bed & Breakfasts were opening in Civita’s atmospheric centro storico (historic centre) and scattered around the surrounding valley when we were there.

 Being so close to Pollino, the village is a great base for hikers, and guides can be arranged in the village; ask at the tourist office (be warned, they keep erratic hours) or shops on the main piazza.

 Civita is one of 34 villages in Calabria of Albanian heritage that are working hard to maintain their traditions, still practice their unique customs, and speak their own language.
 There are bilingual signs here and in other towns, such as Frascineto, Spezzano Albanese, and Lungro – the spiritual centre of Albanians in Calabria since 15th century.